MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

   - Based on the space that you want to allocate, determine the number of days of audit logs you want to keep.

 > [!NOTE]
 > Office Online Server is the next version of Office Web Apps Server.
-Using Office Online Server with SharePoint Servers 2016 and 2019 doesn't affect the size of the content database.
+Using Office Online Server with SharePoint Servers 2016, 2019, Subscription Edition doesn't affect the size of the content database.
 To deploy Office Online Server in your SharePoint Server 2016 farm, see [Deploy Office Online Server](/officeonlineserver/deploy-office-online-server).

 #### Estimate content database IOPS requirements

 IOPS requirements for content databases vary based on how your environment is being used, available disk space, and the number of servers that you have.
 In general, we recommend that you compare the predicted workload in your environment to one of the solutions that we tested.
-For more information, see [Performance and capacity test results and recommendations (SharePoint Server 2013)](performance-and-capacity-test-results-and-recommendations-for-sharepoint-2013.md).
+For more information and can be applied to newer version of SharePoint, see [Performance and capacity test results and recommendations (SharePoint Server 2013)](performance-and-capacity-test-results-and-recommendations-for-sharepoint-2013.md).

 In tests, we found that the content databases tend to range from 0.05 IOPS/GB to around 0.2 IOPS/GB.
 We also found that a best practice is to increase the top-end to 0.5 IOPS/GB.
 This increased proportion is more than necessary and can be much more than you'll need in your environment.
 If you use mirroring, this increased proportion results in much more IO than the primary content databases.
 Be aware that the mirrored content databases are never lightweight.